 The name of the Association shall be the Queen’s Volunteer Reserves Medal (QVRM) Association (called the “Association” in this Constitution).

-The Objective of the Association is to:
+The Objectives of the Association are to:

-- Recognise the exclusivity of the QVRM, awarded in recognition of outstanding and meritorious service in the Volunteer Reserves of the United Kingdom.
+- recognise the exclusivity of the QVRM, awarded in recognition of outstanding and meritorious service in the Volunteer Reserves of the United Kingdom

-- Promote the ethos of Reserve Forces.
+- promote the ethos of Reserve Forces

-- Maintain a register of recipients for posterity
+- maintain a register of recipients for posterity.

-- Promote and foster the distinctive and tri-Service aspects of the QVRM amongst its recipients
+- promote and foster the distinctive and tri-Service aspects of the QVRM amongst its recipients

-- Create a forum, via an Annual Dinner, for recipients to commemorate the institution of the QVRM
+- create a forum, via an Annual Dinner, for recipients to commemorate the institution of the QVRM

-3. Executive Committee:
+3. Executive Committee

 5. Rules of Procedure at All Meetings